jboss-set/maven-dependency-updater/readme.md

 ## Limitations

-* In a multi-module project, only the single POM file specified in the "-c" parameter is processed.
+* When using CLI tool on a multi-module project, only the single POM file specified in the "-c" parameter is processed.
   Parent or nested POMs are not.
 This behaviour is considered "good enough" for now, as most projects have dependency versions managed in a BOM or a parent POM.
 * Dependencies defined in profiles are not processed.
 * Plugins are not processed.